 According to Section 293(1)(b) Companies Act 2016, the shareholders:

-To conduct a shareholder meeting is a requirement all Malaysian registered Companies must abide to.
+Conducting a shareholder meeting is a requirement all Malaysian registered Companies must abide to.
 This is to smoothen the process to decide on matters that will have direct impact to the Company.
 In general, there are three (3) types of shareholder meetings:

 1. Annual General Meeting (AGM)